miguelcallejasp/papertrail-retrieve/README.md

 papertrail_api_token="abcdefghijklmnop"
 ```

 Then run the Notebook.
 All the files will be stored in your local path + "/logs".
 If the folder doesn't exist, it will create one.
+After downloading the files, the notebook will uncompress them in the same folder.